maxiplux/blog/.junie/guidelines-readme.md

 ### 3.1 REST Controllers

-Controllers in DDD serve as adapters between the HTTP interface and the application layer:
+Controllers serve as adapters between the HTTP interface and the application layer:

 - Keep controllers thin, focusing only on HTTP concerns
 - Delegate all business logic to application use cases